MultiWikiQA: A Reading Comprehension Benchmark in 300+ Languages: Related Work

 Many reading comprehension datasets have been published in different languages, including English \citelanguageresource{rajpurkar-etal-2016-squad,kwiatkowski-etal-2019-natural,joshi-etal-2017-triviaqa}, Polish \citelanguageresource{rybak-etal-2024-polqa}, Korean \citelanguageresource{jun-etal-2022-korean}, Norwegian \citelanguageresource{ivanova-etal-2023-norquad,liu-etal-2024-nlebench}, German \citelanguageresource{moller-etal-2021-germanquad}, French \citelanguageresource{dhoffschmidt-etal-2020-fquad}, Icelandic \citelanguageresource{snaebjarnarson-einarsson-2022-natural}, Faroese \citelanguageresource{simonsen-etal-2025-foqa} and Russian \citelanguageresource{efimov2020sberquad}.
 Multilingual reading comprehension datasets have also been released, covering 7 languages \citelanguageresource{lewis-etal-2020-mlqa}, 26 languages \citelanguageresource{longpre-etal-2021-mkqa}, 11 languages \citelanguageresource{clark-etal-2020-tydi}, and 3 languages \citelanguageresource{nielsen-2023-scandeval}.

 All of these benchmarks only cover a small fraction of the world's written languages, leaving most of the low-resource languages behind.
-Belebele \citelanguageresource{bandarkar-etal-2024-belebele} is a notable exception, which spans an impressive 122 languages.
+Belebele \citelanguageresource{bandarkar-etal-2024-belebele}, a multiple-choice reading comprehension dataset, is a notable exception, which spans an impressive 122 languages.
 The multiple-choice format of Belebele is quite different compared to regular extractive question answering datasets, however.
 Furthermore, it is abstractive, contains only 900 samples for each language, and these samples only have short contexts of approximately 500 characters.